rmolinamir/algorithms-and-data-structures/8. Bubble Sort/README.md

 - Start looping with a variable called `i` from the end of the array towards the beginning.
 - Start an inner loop with a variable called `j` from the beginning until `i - 1`.
 - If `arr[j]` is greater than `arr[j + 1]`, swap those two values.
+- If no swaps were made in the previous loop, then that means the array is sorted.
+  Therefore, break all loops and return the array (this is where Bubble Sort excels).

 ```js
 /**